What is a Ranking List?

 Who administers the OPEN Recurve and Compound National Ranking Lists?

-The National Ranking List Submittor, on behalf of the Archery Australia Inc board.
+The National Ranking List Submitter, on behalf of the Archery Australia Inc board.
 An RGB authorised member will check and approve all valid scores shot by their registered members at QRE and Tournaments under their jurisdiction, and forward this information to the Archery Australia Office and the RCC who maintains the National Ranking List database.
 Updated National Ranking Lists will be published monthly (or as otherwise required) on the Archery Australia website and/or any current Archery Australia Inc publication available to the membership.

 Why bother ‘degrading’ the scores?